 I’ve spent most of my life living, working, and traveling in foreign countries.
 For some reason, wherever I am a war breaks out, or there’s a revolution or a military takeover.
 People suspect that I have something to do with these events, but I swear I don’t.
 I just happen to be on the spot, and most of the time I don’t know what’s happening.

 I’ve been writing all my life, and about eight years ago I found a publisher for my novels.
-Since then they have published ten of my novels: No Way to Peace, The Admiral’s Daughter, All the Flowers, Infamy, A Shower of Roses, Sara's Laughter, The Golden Door, Outside the Gate, Leave of Absence, and Invisible Wounds, which was published on March 25, 2015.
+Since then they have published eleven of my novels: No Way to Peace, The Admiral’s Daughter, All the Flowers, Infamy, A Shower of Roses, Sara's Laughter, The Golden Door, Outside the Gate, Leave of Absence, Invisible Wounds, and Orphans of War, which was published on December 1, 2015.
 They are suspense novels, and readers tell me they can't put them down.

 I write novels not only to entertain but to bring a deeper understanding of how the major events of our time challenge our values.
 In their pursuit of lofty goals, my protagonists encounter situations that expose their inner conflicts and test their commitments.